oduis/UEVRDeluxe-docs/index.md

 Play numerous Unreal Engine games in Virtual Reality, such as with Meta Quest headsets.
 This app takes [Praydog’s brilliant (UEVR)](https://github.com/praydog/UEVR) magic module, but replaces the UI part with a user-friendly, new one.
-It adds features like an **online profiles database, voice commands, user friendly profiles editor and UEVR Nightly updates with one click**.
+It adds features not found in UEVR classic, like:
+- an online profiles database
+- A selection of alternative backends (e.g., JoeyHodge and PurDark/AFW), offering better compatibility and higher performance than UEVR Classic
+- Automatic updates for UEVR backends
+- voice commands
+- A user friendly profiles editor

-UEVR for the casual user, mass market compatible  ;-)
+UEVR for the casual user, mass market compatible :smiley:

 <a href="https://github.com/oduis/UEVRDeluxe/releases" class="download-link">Download latest release</a>